CrayLabs/SmartSim/README.md

 # SmartSim + SmartRedis

 SmartSim and SmartRedis were designed to work together.
-When launched through SmartSim, applcations using the SmartRedis clients are directly connected to any Orchestrator launched in the same Experiment.
+When launched through SmartSim, applications using the SmartRedis clients are directly connected to any Orchestrator launched in the same Experiment.

 In this way, a SmartSim Experiment becomes a driver for coupled ML and Simulation